 Studio photographers will appreciate that the Fujifilm X-T2 (unlike the XC10) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the XC10 and the X-T2 have been discontinued, but can regularly be found used on eBay.
-The XC10 was replaced by the Canon XC20, while the X-T2 was followed by the Fujifilm X-T3 .
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon XC10 Manual (free pdf) or the online Fujifilm X-T2 Manual.
+Both the XC10 and the X-T2 have been discontinued, but can regularly be found used on ebay.
+The XC10 was replaced by the Canon XC15, while the X-T2 was followed by the Fujifilm X-T3 .
+Further information on the features and operation of the XC10 and X-T2 can be found, respectively, in the Canon XC10 Manual (free pdf) or the online Fujifilm X-T2 Manual.

 So what conclusions can be drawn?
 Is the Canon XC10 better than the Fujifilm X-T2 or vice versa?
 The listing below highlights the relative strengths of the two models.